The origins of the Oporto Jewish Community

 The «Apostle of the refugees»

 The constant increase of Jewish families arriving to the synagogue in desperate situation led the Jewish Community of Oporto to organize a Committee of moral and material assistance to the refugees, who were thus able to rebuild their broken lives in Oporto.
-Many years later, the historian Michael Studemund-Halévy, of the Institute for the History of the German Jews, called Barros Basto «the Apostle of the refugees».
+Menasseh BenDov was the leader of this assistance, but many years later, the historian Michael Studemund-Halévy, of the Institute for the History of the German Jews, called Barros Basto «the Apostle of the refugees».
 Copies of thousands of documents gathered during that time by the Jewish Community of Oporto are today in the possession of the Holocaust Museum in Washington.

 The proclamation of the State of Israel